spatialaudio/panorama/Python/README.txt

          Make sure your camera is in "normal Mode" and powered on.
-         Check if your PC recognised your camera by typing : gphoto2 --auto-detect Check if your Cam is supported by gPhoto2 by typing : gphoto2 --capture-image-and-download --keep ( This cmd is used by varisphear.py to take pictures.
+         Check if your PC recognised your camera by typing : gphoto2 --auto-detect Check if your Cam is supported by gPhoto2 by typing : gphoto2 --capture-image-and-download --keep If the error 'Could not claim the USB device' occurs , type : ps ax | grep gphoto and kill all of this prozesses ( This cmd is used by varisphear.py to take pictures.
 If it doesn´t work, look at "gphoto2 --help" for alternativ Instructions. )

     4) : Remember to activate your virtual enviroment ( if you installed one )